 If you choose Custom, you can hover over the categories to see descriptions.
 You can also see a full list of the categories and their descriptions.

 Block and unblock categories as you see fit for your needs and family.
 When you’re finished, click Apply.

-At the bottom of the page you’ll see Manage individual domains.
+At the bottom of the page, you’ll see Manage individual domains.
 This allows you to always block or always allow specific domains, regardless of the filtering you chose above.
 OpenDNS recommends entering these as the root of the domain; for example, put example.com, not www.example.com.
-Putting the root of the domain blocks all the subdomains of example.com including www.example.com, mail.example.com, etc.
+Putting the root of the domain blocks all the subdomains.
+For example, adding Google.com will restrict access to www.google.com, mail.google.com, etc.

 You can even use OpenDNS to block top-level domains (TLDs) such as .cn (China) and .ru (Russia).
 That blocks all sites within those top-level domains.

 In the small menu on the top left of the page, click Security to get to the security settings.
 I recommend enabling all the options here.

 - Malware/Botnet Protection: “When certain Internet-scale botnets are discovered or particularly malicious malware hits, we offer protection to all our users so that as many people as possible can be protected from the threat.”

 - Phishing Protection: “By enabling phishing protection, you’ll protect everyone on your network from known phishing sites using the best data available.”

 - Block internal IP addresses: Don’t worry if you don’t understand the description of this one.
 I recommend enabling it too.

 You can uncheck Enable stats and logs if you don’t want OpenDNS to record your DNS lookups.